Marla Maples: Relationships

 In 1996, Trump fired his bodyguard Spencer Wagner four months after a police officer found Maples and the bodyguard together under a lifeguard stand on a deserted beach at 4:00 a.m.
 Both Maples and Trump denied that she was having an affair, despite reports in the National Enquirer and other tabloids; the bodyguard himself told conflicting stories about the incident.
-Maples and Trump separated in May 1997 and divorced on June 8, 1999, seventeen days before his father's death.
+Maples and Trump separated in May 1997 and divorced on June 8, 1999.
 Under the terms of their prenuptial agreement and divorce settlement, Maples is bound by a confidentiality agreement regarding their marriage.

 Philanthropy

 Maples is committed to supporting charities and non-profit organizations and is a long-time vocal advocate of Kids Creating Peace, an organization uniting Israeli and Palestinian children.

 Maples is involved with AWARENYC.org as an advisory board member.
 AWARE (Assisting Women through Action, Resources & Education) is a grassroots organization dedicated to promoting awareness and generating funds in order to make meaningful improvements in the lives of women and girls in the New York City community and worldwide.

 Maples also supports and is on the Steering Committee for The Louis Armstrong Center for Music and Medicine.